Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Statistical properties

 \subsubsection{Implications for the Discretization Rate}

 Theorem~\ref{thm-density-estimation} establishes that up to a multiplicative constant (depending only on the dimension~$\p$ and bounds $\underline{k}, \overline{k}$ on the eigenvalues of the covariance matrices) the quantity~$\eps_n^2(M, S, \trueprior)$ controls the average Hellinger accuracy~$\E[\bar{h}^2(f_{\npmle, \bullet}, f_{\trueprior, \bullet})]$ of the NPMLE.
-This also holds for approximate solutions to the optimization problem~\eqref{eq-NPMLE} that, in accordance with~\eqref{eq-hellinger-accuracy-approximate-npmle}, place nearly as much likelihood on the data as does a global maximizer.
+This also holds for approximate solutions to the optimization problem~\eqref{eq-NPMLE} that, in accordance with~\eqref{eq-hellinger-accuracy-approximate-npmle}, place nearly as much likelihood on the data as does the true prior~$\trueprior$.
 It is natural to compare the requirement~\eqref{eq-hellinger-accuracy-approximate-npmle} with our computational guarantee on the discretization error~\eqref{eq-log-likelihood-approximation} from Proposition~\ref{prop-approximation}.
-The free parameter which controls the discretization error is the resolution~$\delta > 0$, which represents the width of the hypercubes we use to cover the ridgeline manifold~$\cm$ or any of its outer-approximations from Corollary~\ref{lem-support}.
+The free parameter which controls the discretization error is the resolution~$\delta > 0$, which represents the width of the hypercubes we use to cover the ridgeline manifold~$\cm$ or any of its outer-approximations from Proposition~\ref{prop-support}.
 Thus, in order to satisfy the main requirement of Theorem~\ref{thm-density-estimation}, we need to take~$\delta$ such that

 Observe from the definition of~$\eps_n^2$ that $\eps_n^2(M, S, \trueprior) \gtrsim_{\p, \overline{k}, \underline{k}} \frac{(\log n)^{\p+1}}{n}$ for all $M \ge \sqrt{10\overline{k}\log n}$ and all compact~$S$.
 Absorbing additional terms depending on $\p$,$\overline{k}$, and $\underline{k}$ and assuming for simplicity that $D > \frac{1}{2}$, choosing $\delta$ such that suffices for the discretized NPMLE to be statistically indistinguishable from a global maximizer.